Bluefin Bay Lakeside firepit

 Victorinox One Handed Trekker

 Looking for something more than a knife?
 Victorinox is a cross between a traditional Swiss Army knife and a camping tool.
-The Trekker has the added features of a saw, can opener, and screwdriver.
-All things you might need on the trail.
-Plus the design makes it simple to open with one hand.
+The Trekker adds a saw, can opener, and screwdriver.
+The design makes it simple to open with one hand.

 Pros:

-The Gerber Paraframe II is the largest of the eight knives in the Paraframe series.
-It is based on the same minimal frame-lock design and boasts a smooth stainless steel handle and a clip for secure travel.
+The Paraframe II is the largest of the Paraframe series.
+Minimal frame-lock design, smooth stainless handle, and a pocket clip for secure carry.

 Pros: